 Workshop: ‘Hybrid Bodies’ by Maria Dada & Gareth Foote at Arcade East

-Why is it that most body parts are regarded as a person’s property, but the genitals -or gender- are subjected to the law and governmental legislation?
+Why is it that most body parts are regarded as a person’s property, but the genitals -or gender- are subject to the law and governmental legislation?
 With this premise and taking the work of Paul B Preciado, one of the leading thinkers in the study of gender and sexuality and the influence of technology on them, as a starting point, the workshop will explore the types of subjectivities and hybrid bodies that are enabled or regulated by market dynamics.
-The aim will be to design the means to augment the body, to create hybrid bodies possible only in unregulated spaces; hybrid bodies that ridicule, queer and deceive pharmaco-digital technologies of power.
+The aim will be to design the means to augment the body and to create hybrid bodies possible only in unregulated spaces; hybrid bodies that ridicule, queer and deceive pharmaco-digital technologies of power.

 Find more information here